surendravagvala/Time-Series-anomaly-Detection/README.md

-# Time Series anomaly Detection
+# Time Series Anomaly Detection
 # Algorithm
 1. Calculate moving averages over sliding window
 1. Use these values to find the percentage deviation